 Project Stage Potential Environmental & Social Impacts/Issues Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility Informal training on handling of hazardous waste shall be done regularly by the ES of PMU and Contractor's HSE.
-Stagnant water risk Water stagnant area should fence with marking tape The top soils in the sub-project are sandy and the water should drain away quickly Contractor should arranger proper water pumping facilities (pup, etc.) Proper PPEs are essential during construction work.
-Contractor Environmental Consultant of PMU, IWM Erosion of land During construction work (especially for earth excavation) proper slope protection is essential.
-During backfilling work proper compaction is essential (as per specification) Avoid earthwork during monsoon Proper PPEs are essential during construction work.
-Contractor Environmental Consultant of PMU, IWM Construction Activity Health & Safety Risks may be taken place for following reason to associates worker -The potential for exposure to safety risking events such as tripping, working at height activities, fire from hot works, smoking, failure in electrical All construction equipment will be properly inspected timely.
+Construction Activity Stagnant water risk Water stagnant area should fence with marking tape The top soils in the sub-project are sandy and the water should drain away quickly Contractor should arranger proper water pumping facilities (pup, etc.) Proper safety is essential during construction work.
+Contractor Environmental Consultant of PMU, IWM Construction Activity Erosion of land During construction work (especially for earth excavation) proper slope protection is essential.
+During backfilling work proper compaction is essential (as per specification) Avoid earthwork during monsoon Proper safety is essential during construction work.
+Contractor Environmental Consultant of PMU, IWM Construction Activity Health & Safety Risks may be taking place for following reason to associates worker-The potential for exposure to safety events such as tripping, working at height activities, fire from hot works, smoking, failure in electrical installation, mobile plant and vehicles, and electrical shocksExposure to health All construction equipment will be properly inspected timely.
 The risk assessment will be prepared time to time for all types of work activities on site.
-Landslide may occur during disaster time, so adequate safety measures will be taken during construction.
-During construction work (especially for earth excavation) proper slope protection is essential.
-During backfilling work proper compaction is essential (as per specification).
-Earthwork will be avoided during monsoon.
-Proper walkways that are clearly designated as a Contractor Environmental Consultant as well as Social Development & Hygiene Promotion Consultant of PMU
+Proper walkways that are clearly designated as a walkway; all walkways shall be provided with good conditions underfoot; signposted and with adequate lighting.
+Proper signpost any slippery areas will be ensured in construction site.
+Carry out fire risk assessment for the construction areas, identify sources of fuel and ignition and establish general fire precautions including, means of escape, warning and fighting fire.
+Contractor Environmental Consultant and Social Development & Hygiene Promotion Consultant of PMU and DPHE